 - And last, there needs to be some sort of reward.
 Let's face it, if there is nothing in it for you, you won't do it.
 But rewards go way beyond money, it can be enjoyment, become more nimble at a skill (like playing guitare...I so wish I could), a title, recognition...etc.
 Still if there is no reward for learning , your organization may missing a huge piece to fostering high impact learning.
 Or what we like to call Smart Learning.

 Wether you are a believer in learning as tool for organizational growth, or you are building an engagement strategy, or a retention strategy, this model can be used as tool to reflect on what you're organization has in place to foster learning and demonstrate that you understand the reality of the professional journey of your people.

 From Crib to Kindergarten: West Island Women's Center WIWC framework for early childhood programme.

 Developed by the Ministère de la famille in Québec, this framework was introduces by the Women's Center to better describe the current early childhood courses and build new courses that address the key areas of early childhood cognitive development.
-It is also used as an education tool to help sensitize new parents on the main areas of early childhood development.
-Currently the Centre offers an awesome array of early childhood and pre-K courses: from yoga, gym, and karate, to cooking, art and music, and finally cognitive awakening for ages 0 to 5, all of the instructors reflect and respect this model to ensure these pillars are deepened within their courses.
+It is also used as an educational tool to help sensitize new parents on the main areas of early childhood development.
+Currently, the Centre offers an awesome array of early childhood and pre-K courses: from yoga, gym, and karate, to cooking, art and music, and finally, cognitive awakening for ages 0 to 5, all of the instructors reflect and respect this model to ensure these pillars are deepened within their courses.

 Growing Talent: framework for programmes in creative industries